Enigmatic-Smile/docs/oaas/transactions.md

 Fidel performs validation on submitted transactions (typically within a few hours).
 The following reports are generated:

-- **Approved Transactions** (transaction distro-only value)
-- **Rejected Transactions** (transaction distro-only invalid)
+- **Approved Transactions**: Transactions that have passed validation and qualified for the offer
+- **Rejected Transactions**: Transactions that failed validation and did not qualify

 ### Rejection Error Codes

-If a transaction fails validation, it will be marked as rejected and include an associated error code to help identify the issue.
-Common rejection reasons include:

 If a transaction fails validation, it will be marked as rejected and include an associated error code to help identify the issue.
 Common rejection reasons include: